appvia/terranetes/docs/terranetes-controller/reference/cloudresources.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>ConfigurationStatus defines the observed state of a terraform</p>
+<p>CloudResourceStatus defines the observed state of a terraform</p>

 </div>